nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 08 - The Shell.markdown

 ##

-07. By executing the command line:
+07. The said file and directory can be removed by executing the following command line:

 	`rm -rf "*" "My Documents"`